bilalelbedoui93/skylab-bootcamp-201904/staff/bilal-elbedoui/medyes/medyes-doc/README.md

 ## Introduction

-This app allows to the representants of different organizations to publish medical events, to inform the different users (students and doctors...) that are working in the sector
+This project allows to the representants of different organizations to publish medical events, to inform the different users (students and doctors...) that are working in the sector

 ![image](./images/introduction.gif)